 | Custom-fabricated cap | $400-$800 | $200-$300 | $600-$1,100 |

-For our Fort Carson customers, I typically recommend stainless steel because it holds up incredibly well against our weather conditions and lasts 20-30 years with minimal maintenance.
-We carry several high-quality options, including adjustable chimney safety caps and Master Flow stainless steel caps that I’ve personally tested on hundreds of Colorado chimneys.
+For my Fort Carson customers, I usually point folks toward stainless steel.
+It holds up great against our weather and lasts 20 to 30 years with hardly any upkeep.
+We carry several good options, including adjustable chimney safety caps and Master Flow stainless steel caps that I’ve personally put on hundreds of Colorado chimneys.

 Brick Tuckpointing and Masonry Repair

-I price tuckpointing by the square foot, but let me give you realistic project estimates:
+I price tuckpointing by the square foot, but here are some realistic project estimates:

 | Project Scope | Square Footage | Material Cost | Labor Cost | Duration | Total Cost |